ib-ruby/ib-container/README.md

 ```
 lxc launch --profile default ubuntu-minimal:f  {container name}
 ```
-Then the `setup.sh`-script simply skipts this step.
+Then the `setup.sh`-script simply skips this step.
 Run the skript as normal.
 The TWS-Gateway will not start immediately (no X11).
 The cron job will step in after 5 minutes.

 ## Status